NMFS-RADFish/boilerplate/README.md

 ## Pattern 3 Browser integration testing (In progress)

 Browser testing involves testing the application in a web browser environment.
 Tools like [Puppeteer](https://pptr.dev/) can be used alongside Jest.
-Please note Puppeteer does not come included by default in the RADFish framework.

 ```jsx
 const puppeteer = require("puppeteer");